-D. Increase urban tree cover.
+C. Increase urban tree cover.
 Research has shown that as little as a 10% increase in tree cover in a city can reduce air pollutants by 1-15% (depending on the pollutant).
 In order to do this in Moose City, \$4,000 would need to be spent to buy and plant the trees.
-It will also cost the city some money each year for maintenance.
+While many residents like the idea of more trees in the city, some are complaining that they would have to do more work (raking leaves, etc).
+You would also need to spend some money on maintaining the trees (\$100/year).

-Ecosystem Services and Consequence Who will this most affect?
-Money Costs and Profit + 4 air quality cards Trees would reduce air pollution. + 1 water quality card Less air pollution means fewer chemicals in the waterways. +1 biodiversity cards Organism diversity may improve +1 human health cards Although planting trees won't reduce the air pollution very much, it still helps! \$4,000 Cost of planting trees Residents who like this idea: 50%
+Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? + 4 air quality cards Trees would reduce air pollution. + 1 water quality card Less air pollution means fewer chemicals in the waterways. +1 human health cards Although planting trees won't reduce the air pollution very much, it still helps! - \$4,000 Cost of planting trees Residents who like this idea: 70%